How to Evaluate a GCC Job Offer Beyond Base Salary

 - Gulf offer is better by ~$23.5K annually

-Currency and Currency Risk
+Currency and currency risk

 Most Gulf offers are paid in local currency (AED, SAR, QAR, BHD), though high-end roles increasingly offer USD or EUR.